hashicorp/terraform-provider-aws/website/docs/r/storagegateway_gateway.html.markdown

 * `id` - Amazon Resource Name (ARN) of the gateway.
 * `arn` - Amazon Resource Name (ARN) of the gateway.
 * `gateway_id` - Identifier of the gateway.
+* `ec2_instance_id` - The ID of the Amazon EC2 instance that was used to launch the gateway.
+* `endpoint_type` - The type of endpoint for your gateway.
+* `host_environment` - The type of hypervisor environment used by the host.

 ## Timeouts